-Hudson Hall Live Arts Sponsor Ticket: $500/per table of 2; $1,000/per table of 4 (includes pre-set wine and nibbles, a reserved table with priority seating and early admission.)
+Hudson Hall Live Arts Sponsor Ticket: $500/per table of 2; $1,000/per table of 4 (includes pre-set wine and nibbles, and a reserved table with priority seating)

 General Admission – Tables: $75 per ticket (must be purchased in tables of 2 or 4)

-General Admission – Single Tickets: $35 per ticket (theater-style seating, socially-distanced, grouped by ticket order)
+General Admission – Single Tickets: $35 per ticket (theater-style seating, grouped by ticket order)